Logo

 hydra-heads

-Tx3 only describes the off-chain construction of these transactions; the on-chain validators (µHead, µInitial, µCommit, µDeposit, and the HeadPolicy minting policy) live in hydra-plutus and are referenced from main.tx3 via reference scripts.
+The on-chain validators (µHead, µInitial, µCommit, µDeposit, and the HeadPolicy minting policy) live in hydra-plutus and are referenced from main.tx3 via CIP-31 reference scripts.

 Transactions

 init→ InitialAny participant announces head parameters (participants, contestation period).
-Consumes a seed UTxO; HeadPolicy mints the State Thread token (ST) and one Participation Token (PT) per party.
+Consumes a seed UTxO; HeadPolicy mints the ST and one PT per party.

 commitInitialA participant moves their PT from µInitial to µCommit, attaching the L1 UTxOs they want inside the head.